Introduction: Navigating the Intersection of AI and Ethics

 - Auditing and Testing: Regularly testing AI systems for bias ensures fairness.

-- Diverse Data: Training AI on diverse datasets reduces the risk of biased outcomes.
+- Diverse Data: Training AI and setting ethics on diverse datasets reduces the risk of biased outcomes.

 2. Ensuring Explainability and Transparency